KM3NeT/Neurthino.jl/README.md

  -0.665633+0.00279569im  0.287503+0.2445im     0.643807+0.0im
   0.746182+0.0im         0.241939+0.219159im   0.580206-0.00274678im
 ```
-The transition probabilities can then be calculated using the `Pνν` function
+The oscillation probabilities can then be calculated using the `Pνν` function
 again.
 ```
 julia> Pνν(U_mat, H_mat, 1, 10000)